jalian-systems/wp-pde/main/help/4-en-US-wp_pde-metaboxes.md

 The form editor area, displays the configurable options.
 Edit the `Post Types` list and select the post types for which you want this metabox should be enabled.

+From v0.9.5, WpPDE Pro supports creating attaching Meta Boxes to menu pages.
+Use the `Menu Pages` list and select the menu pages for which you want this metabox to be displayed.

 You can add more form elements to a metabox.
 See `Forms` help for more details.

 Do not forget to click on the `Save` option to save your changes.
 PDE creates an `usage` entry